felixjones/gba-toolchain/README.md

 [gbfs](https://pineight.com/gba/#gbfs) provides an asset file system for GBA.
 Includes several tools for managing these.

+### posprintf

+[posprintf](http://www.danposluns.com/gbadev/posprintf/instructions.html) is a partial implementation of sprintf optimized for GBA.

+### Maxmod

+[Maxmod](https://maxmod.devkitpro.org/) is a complete music and sound solution for the GBA.

 ## Runtime libraries

 A compiler runtime-library (`crt0.s`) and linker script (`lib/ldscripts`) is required for compiling a GBA binary.